-Web and Java Agents CDSSO Flow
+Figure 6.
+Web and Java agents CDSSO flow

-About Realms and SSO
+Realms and SSO

 When changing authentication realms, a subject leaves the current SSO realm.
 The new SSO realm might apply to different applications, and use a different authentication process.
 For AM, logging in to a new realm means logging out of the current realm.